The 12 PCI DSS Compliance Requirements: What You Need to Know

 PCI DSS REQUIREMENT 11: Regularly test security systems and processes

 Any time you make changes to your system, including altering your firewalls or router configurations, you introduce the potential for new vulnerabilities.
 Even anti-virus software designed to prevent an attack could lead to vulnerabilities if it isn’t updated.
-Requirement 11 provides a highly detailed overview of how to conduct vulnerability scans and penetration tests, including timelines and schedules.
+Requirement 11 provides a highly detailed overview of how to conduct vulnerability scans and more comprehensive penetration tests, including timelines and schedules.
+This includes external and internal testing, as well as testing after significant changes to the environment.
 Since new software and malware attacks can introduce unknown vulnerabilities, regular scans and tests are essential to implementing the right security patches and upgrades.
 Penetration tests are recommended at least annually — with remediation follow-up and retesting after the report is issued!

 PCI DSS has an additional requirement that is relatively unique to the PCI standard, relating to the vulnerability scans that must be performed by PCI DSS compliant organizations each quarter.
 These quarterly vulnerability scans must be performed by an Approved Scanning Vendor or “ASV,” identified and authorized by the PCI SSC.
 Organizations must take steps to remediate or otherwise address any vulnerabilities identified by those scans, documenting progress and action plans.